mikelawrence/WiFi-Gate-Control-Board/README.md

 Once "MQTT" is installed repeat the install for the following libraries.

 * WiFi101 by Arduino
+* WiFi101OTA by Arduino
-* WiFiOTA by Arduino
+* SD by Arduino
-* OneWire by Paul Stoffregen and many others
+* FreeRTOS_SAMD21 by BriscoeTech
-* DallasTemperature by Miles Burton and others
+* I2C_DMAC version by Martin Lindupp

 ### Board Setup